 "Zero," said Richie, sincerely.
 "I swear, off-the-scale not going to try and kill you.
 I wouldn't even know how to, to be honest."

 "I'd know how to," said Evan, barely audible.
 It was Richie's turn to shoot a side-eye until Evan said, "But I'm not going to.
 Probably.
 OK, I'm definitely not going to try to kill her."

-"You seem alright," Sarah said to Richie, "but I'm not sure about him," with a tilt of her head towards Evan.
+"You seem all right," Sarah said to Richie, "but I'm not sure about him," with a tilt of her head towards Evan.

 Evan leaned over Richie and shouted through the open window, "I'm a fucking delight.
 And I talk less than he does, so I've got that going for me."